 - 3.1.
 The use of district technology or personal technology in relation to a school district activity or related activity must not result in a threat, real or potential, to the safety and welfare of students and/or staff or any other member of the school community. - 3.1.1.
-Upon entering the district, all adult users shall read and accept the conditions for appropriate and safe use of technology as outlined in this operational procedure.
+Upon entering the district, all adult users shall read and accept the conditions for appropriate and safe use of technology as outlined in this Administrative Procedure.
 At the discretion of the principal, both adults and students may be required to provide written confirmation of acceptance of conditions. - 3.1.2.
 Information regarding the safe and appropriate use of district and personal technology shall be provided to students and staff by the principal at the beginning of each school year. - 3.1.3.
 Parents will be advised of the potential risks associated with the use of technology by students so that they may review safety precautions with their children.

-4. Integrity and Plagiarism
+- 4. Integrity and Plagiarism - 4.1.

-- 4.1.
 Technology must be utilized in a manner that upholds the integrity of the district, educational programs, and the school environment. - 4.2.
 Users must not copy or plagiarize any information obtained through district technology, personal technology, or any other means, and claim it as their own.
 Plagiarism is a serious offence.
 Students who engage in plagiarism will be subject to discipline in keeping with the school and District Code of Conduct. - 4.3.
-Users must comply with all district licensing agreements and comply with copyright law.

-5. Violations of Operational Procedure

-- 5.1.
-Violations of this operational procedure may result in privileges relating to district and personal technology being suspended or revoked.
-Inappropriate use of technology by students and staff may result in disciplinary action. - 5.2.
-Violations of this operational procedure may be reported to the appropriate law enforcement authorities and may also be subject to criminal investigations and/or criminal charges.
+Users must comply with all district licensing agreements and comply with copyright law. - 5.
+Violations of Operational Procedure - 5.1.
+Violations of this Administrative Procedure may result in privileges relating to district and personal technology being suspended or revoked.
+Inappropriate use of technologyby students and staff may result in disciplinary action. - 5.2.
+Violations of this Administrative Procedure may be reported to the appropriate law enforcement authorities and may also be subject to criminal investigations and/or criminal charges.

-Freedom of Information and Protection of Privacy ActSchool Regulation 265/89 Canadian Charter of Rights and FreedomsCanadian Criminal Code
+Reference: Sections 17, 20, 22, 65, 85 School Act Freedom of Information and Protection of Privacy Act School Regulation 265/89 Canadian Charter of Rights and Freedoms Canadian Criminal Code Copyright Act Introduction to British Columbia's Redesigned Curriculum, 2015

-Copyright Act

-Introduction to British Columbia's Redesigned Curriculum, 2015